pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Mutation testing is a tactic to uncover areas of your code that might appear to be covered by tests, but have some cases that are not.
 Running a mutation test will change certain parts of the code, e.g. `==` to `!=` and `<` to `>` and then run your tests again.

+The goal of test coverage and mutation testing is  to create a test suite that ensures semantic stability, i.e. it tests that the system does what it's required to do.

+Boy scout rule is to leave the code a little cleaner, a little better, than how you found it.
+By doing this, you essentially test how flexible the code is, i.e. how easy it is to make changes to certain parts of the code.
+If you happen to find some part of the code that's hard to clean, you have uncovered some part that might be poorly structured.

+The only way to go "fast" as a developer is to go "well".
+Do the right thing.
+Do TDD.
+Refactor.
+User proper design patterns.
+Clean code.
+These are all indirect ways of going fast.

+Three direct ways of achieving productivity:
+- Viscosity: How long does it take you to do things.
+Coding is only a small part of being a developer.
+Make sure things like building, testing, debugging and deployment all are super fast.
+- Distractions:
+- Time management